-4. Ask for the classroom wishlist.
+4. Ask for the classroom wish list.

-If your family is in a financially sound place, ask the teacher if there is a classroom wishlist or supplies that need to be purchased for the classroom.
+If your family is in a financially sound place, ask the teacher if there is a classroom wish list or supplies that need to be purchased for the classroom.
 Many times teachers purchase items for their classroom with their own pocket money.

 5. Take pictures of the classroom.

 This may sound silly, but I like to take pictures of the classroom and print them out.
-We can make a home-made book with them and use the images to spring board discussions.
+We can make a home-made book with them and use the images to prompt discussions.
 These pictures also come in handy when you ask your child what they did all day.

-6. Find the Positives
+7. Find the Positives

 There is NO perfect school.
 There is NO perfect teacher.
-I start at Meet the teacher by looking for the positives and making a mental note of them.
+I start at Meet the Teacher by looking for the positives and making a mental note of them.

 There will be things throughout the school year that are not “perfect.”